mgeeky/PackMyPayload/README.md

 - `zip`
 - `ISO`
 - `IMG`
-- `VHD`
-- `VHDX`
 - `CAB`

 They do that to get their payloads passed file content scanners, but more importantly to _avoid having Mark-Of-The-Web flag on their files_.

-Should they provide container file to their victims, **a foundation for disabling VBA macros in Internet-originated Office documents** would be bypassed.
+Should they provide container file to their victims, **a foundation for disabling VBA macros in Internet-originated Office documents** might be bypassed.

 ## Background